akanix42/vue-css-modules/README.md

 ## Package Options
 CSS modules compilation is handled by [nathantreid:css-modules](https://github.com/nathantreid/meteor-css-modules).
 Please see that package for configuration information.
 Options from the `nathantreid:css-modules` package.json configuration will also be applied to these.
-Note that if you are using less, scss, etc with nathantreid:css-modules, options that affect transpilation (such as `globalVariables`) will not be applied to your .vue styles.
+Note that if you are using preprocessors such as less, scss, etc with nathantreid:css-modules, options that affect transpilation (such as `globalVariables`) will not be applied to your .vue styles.